ArenCarpenter/Detecting_ALL_with_CNN/README.md

 ## Data Collection

-The data consists of 10,000+ images of single-cell microscopy acute lymphoblastic leukemia and normal lymphoblasts with a class imbalance of about 2:1 ALL to normal.
+The data consists of 10,000+ images of single-cell microscopy acute lymphoblastic leukemia and normal lymphoblasts with a class imbalance of about 1:2 ALL to normal.
 Having enough images and computing resources without using all images, I decided to downsample the positive ALL class to manage class imbalance.
-Thus, training was completed with 4,000 images with a 57:43 class imbalance.
+Thus, training was completed with 4,000 images with a 55:45 class imbalance.
+The testing set remained imbalanced (3:10 ALL to normal) to more accurately evaluate the model in a real-world setting.

 Images are 450x450 RGB images stored as .bmp files, a raster graphics bitmap which stores images as 2D matrices.